 Scientific support for increased spill has come primarily from the Comparative Survival Study, a joint project of the Fish Passage Center, Columbia River Inter-Tribal Fish Commission, Washington Department of Fish and Wildlife, Oregon Department of Fish and Wildlife, Idaho Department of Fish and Game, and the U.S. Fish and Wildlife Service.
-The CSS predicts steady improvements in juvenile survival and adult returns as spill increases up to at least 125% TDG.
+The CSS model predicts steady improvements in juvenile survival and adult returns as spill increases up to at least 125% TDG.
+Several studies support the information and conclusions of the CSS model (Schaller and Petrosky, 2007; Petrosky and Schaller, 2010; Haesecker et al. 2012; Schaller et al. 2013).

-NOAA Fisheries' COMPASS model is less optimistic about the benefits of additional spill, largely because it does not factor in the same assumptions about delayed mortality as the CSS model due to powerhouse (i.e., non-spillway) passage routes and different conclusions about the relative benefit of fish transportation as an alternative to spill.
+NOAA Fisheries' COMPASS model is less optimistic about the benefits of additional spill compared with the CSS model, largely because of the assumption of latent or delayed mortality due to powerhouse (i.e., non-spillway) passage routes and different conclusions about the relative benefit of fish transportation as an alternative to spill.12